FrameworkComputer/linux-docs/Fedora38-11thGen.md

 ### Make sure to update your packages first
 ``sudo dnf upgrade``

-### If you want to enable fractional scaling on Walyland:
+### If you want to enable fractional scaling on Wayland:
 ``
 gsettings set org.gnome.mutter experimental-features "['scale-monitor-framebuffer']"